vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 It should contain string representation of property name that is used in configuration.

-It can be either global or relative (whe `propertyNamePrefix` is used).
+It can be either global or relative (where `propertyNamePrefix` is used).

 You can use variables like `${variables}` for substituting some parts of the name.